Press

 The Golden Gate Relay is not about being the fastest.
 During a celebration of life, the GGR focuses on leadership and doing one’s best for the team.
 Google commented that the GGR reinforces values that employees need to create a winning company.
 While conquering as a team what few dare to face alone, runners work together to meet challenges while spending the weekend in a sweaty van.
 Add the full moon, decorated vans, glow jewelry and “California’s Longest Party” is “the most fun 24 feet can have…in the best place on earth.”

-Founded in San Francisco in 1995, Organs R Us supports 125,000 Americans waiting for organs through athletics, trains athletes and promotes healthy organs through public speaking (Google, B of A, Merrill Lynch, SanDisk, others) on fitness, nutrition physiology and deprescription (tossing your pills).
+Founded in San Francisco in 1995, Organs R Us supports 125,000 Americans waiting for organs, trains athletes for peak organ function and promotes healthy organs through public speaking (Google, B of A, Merrill Lynch, SanDisk, others) on fitness, nutrition physiology and deprescription (tossing harmful pills).
 Through sponsors NBC TV, CBS TV, SF Chronicle and others, ORU has won numerous awards while generating publicity about the shortage of organs worth $25 million.
 In the long run, organ donation saves lives.